 p1->area(); // invoke the area function of what p1 is pointing to

-Non-virtual functions are invoked depending on the type of pointer, known at compile-time.
-Virtual functions are invoked depending on the type the pointer points to, known ad run-time.
+Non-virtual functions are invoked depending on the type of pointer, which is known at compile-time.
+Virtual functions are invoked depending on the type the pointer points to, known at run-time (dynamic dispatch).

 A class that inherits a virtual function is called a polymorphic class.